adeynes/cucumber/README.md

 New features are always being developed.
 As of now, cucumber's main components are `1` logging and `2` punishment (ban/mute) management.

 ### Logging
 cucumber logs various events¹ to a path specified in `config.yml`.
 Several loggers (including custom ones) can also be defined in `config.yml`.
 (By default, a BaseLogger exists that logs to `log_out.txt`.)
+Messages are logger every 10 seconds asynchronously.
+(Timestamps are preserved, they are calculated upon scheduling the logging of the message, not when the message is written to the file.)

 ¹ cucumber logs the following: join, join attempt (if a player attempts to join while banned), quit, chat, chat attempt (if a player attempts to chat while muted), command